Cycling at the 1980 Summer Olympics – Men's team time trial

 The men's team time trial event was part of the road cycling programme at the 1980 Summer Olympics.
 The time for the team was stopped after the third person on the team crossed the finish line.
-The venue for this event was the Minskoye Shossye (Moscow - Minsk Highway), Moscow, Soviet Union.
+The venue for this event was the Minskoye Shosse (Moscow - Minsk Highway), Moscow, Soviet Union.
 This event was held on 20 July 1980.